yukun-dong/how-to/Migration-Guide.md

 After migration, you must provision again. </p>
 Toolkit will creates some new resources for bot / tab instead of reusing existing resources
 # Provision issues after migration
-Provision may fail if project has SQL, you may modify the SQL bicep manually and run provision again </p>
+Provision may fail if project has SQL, you may modify *templates/azure/modules/azureSqlProvision.bicep* manually and run provision again </p>
 ```
 resource sqlServer 'Microsoft.Sql/servers@2021-02-01-preview' = {
   location: resourceGroup().location